MaxHastings/PriceChecker/README.md

 ## Future Improvements

-* Add Unit Testing
+* Add Unit Testing.
-* Test app on multiple devices
+* Test app on multiple devices.
-* Improve code comments and documentation
+* Improve code comments and documentation.
-* Code Refactoring
+* Code Refactoring.
 * Add Webservice to fetch Jungsoo's Market database from a server.
 * Allow user to search for products by name or code.